 All of this is done on paper.
 “I enjoy using technology and photography for some aspects of my studio practice, but when it comes to the wallpapers, they are created entirely ‘by hand’.
 I need to feel physical attachment to what I am making and to have creative control with every stage of the process.
 For me the essence of creativity is in drawing and exploring with all types of materials.
 It is through creative exploration and discovery that happy accidents occur and these are the lifeblood of an artist’s work’.

 “I produced my first prints at school, aged sixteen.
 I was instantly captivated by the alchemy of printmaking with all its potential creative and explorative qualities.”

 She has gone on to explore many print processes, to appreciate the faithfulness of print in its reproduction but also to enjoy the elements of serendipity and surprise.

-At the start of her career Anneliese studied Graphic Design, gained a teaching qualification and went on to teach Fine Art Printmaking for ten years at Malvern College.
+At the start of her career Anneliese studied Graphic Design, gained a teaching qualification and went on to teach Fine Art Printmaking for ten years.
 Her fascination with Print resulted in an MA in Multi Disciplinary Printmaking and in 2013 she was awarded a Queen Elizabeth Scholarship Trust (QEST) three year bursary.